Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/curity.md

 11. If you are using the Curity configuration described in the previous sections, enter the `sub` into the **Claims** field and leave the **Scopes** field empty.
 If you configured Curity differently, then ensure you add the correct **Scopes** and **Claims**.

-12. Select the relevant **Auth Methods** you need (`client_credentials`, `bearer`, `session`) and **Save**.
+12. Select the relevant **Auth Methods** you require (`client_credentials`, `bearer`, `session`) and **Save**.

 {% endnavtab %}
 {% navtab API %}
-After configuring Curity, you can integrate it with the Dev Portal for dynamic client registration (DCR).
-This process involves two steps: creating the DCR provider and establishing the authentication strategy.
-DCR providers are designed to be reusable configurations.
-This means once you've configured the Curity DCR provider, it can be used across multiple authentication strategies without needing to be set up again.
+After configuring Curity, you can integrate it with the Dev Portal for Dynamic Client Registration (DCR).
+This process involves two steps: creating the DCR provider and configuring the authentication strategy.
+DCR providers are reusable configurations, meaning once you've set up the Curity DCR provider, it can be used across multiple authentication strategies without needing to be reconfigured.

 1. Start by creating the DCR provider.
 Send a `POST` request to the [`dcr-providers`](/konnect/api/application-auth-strategies/latest/#/DCR%20Providers/create-dcr-provider) endpoint with your DCR configuration details: